Hamlabs/ArcticTracker-ESP32/README.md

 ## Future work

 A version 4 tracker will probably move on to exploring LoRa and FSK modes on 70 cm.
-There are also some newer VHF-modules around that can be interesting to look at and that might eliminate the need for a separate PA module: The SR-FRS-4W (4 watts), SR-FRS-2WVS (2 watts), the SA-868 (2 watts).
+There are also some other VHF-modules around that can be interesting to look at without a separate PA module: The SR-FRS-2WVS (2 watts), the SA-868 (2 watts), maybe the SR-FRS-4W.
 The SA868 comes with a programmable version and I wonder if it could be somehow optimized a bit for APRS?
 It could also be an idea to try to port the software to the T-TWR-plus.

 I am open for ideas and contributions :)